 "He's an unfortunate one, don't you think?"
 A pack enforcer circled Derwin's cage.
 The look in his eyes suggested pity and slight mockery for his position.
 "I'm guessing he's a beta."

 "Those who steal will never be deemed pitiful."
 A barrel-chested man with a huge beard stepped forward.
-Posing tall and magnanimous in his grey sweat-shirt.
+Posing tall and magnanimous in his gray sweat-shirt.
 He chuckled.
 "Only the ones who use suppressants are cowards hiding under the name of justice."

 Derwin could guess that he's an alpha in an instant.
 Direwood pack is ballsy enough to hire alpha wolf shifters as pack enforcers and trust them not to cause an uproar and challenge the seat of the current alpha.

 'Alphas…' Derwin rolled his head to the side to hide his scorn.
 'They think they're the most powerful.
 But the truth is, they can't work like how the betas do.
 Or track a person as dutiful as an omega wolf!
 What leadership do they have if there's no group for an alpha to rule over?'